-Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cards move up
+Analysis | NFL Week 11 power rankings: Brees-less Saints hang on; ‘Tua Time’ Dolphins, miracle Cardinals move up

 16. Minnesota Vikings (4-5) | Last week’s rank: 21

-Kirk Cousins finally got his first victory in 10 tries on “Monday Night Football” and the Vikings are on a three-game winning streak.
+Kirk Cousins finally got his first victory in 10 tries on “Monday Night Football,” and the Vikings are on a three-game winning streak.
 Rookie WR Justin Jefferson looks like the real deal.
 He and Adam Thielen give the Vikings a productive WR duo to complement the running of Dalvin Cook.
 This never should have been a 1-5 team.

 17. New England Patriots (4-5) | Last week’s rank: 22